Ceylon Tobacco Company

 Ceylon Tobacco Company PLC (CTC) is a Sri Lankan tobacco company engaged in the manufacture, marketing and export of cigarettes.
 It is a subsidiary of British American Tobacco.
 CTC holds the monopoly of cigarette and tobacco sales in Sri Lanka.
-British Tobacco start sale cigarette in 1904-1911.
+British Tobacco started selling cigarettes in 1904-1911.
 CTC has a primary listing on the Colombo Stock Exchange since 1980s.

 Ownership

 84% of the company is owned by British American Tobacco International and minor stake owned by Philip Morris International.

 Company market capitalization is approximately US$1.5 billion.
 It is the most valuable company in Sri Lanka.

 History

 In 1905, the British Ceylon Government's leaf restraining infrastructure was reached out to a total takeover of all tobacco business activities in the country, including all made tobacco items like dumkola.
 Before 20th Century 90% of raw tobacco brought into the United Kingdom.